temple-geography/fundamentals-of-gis/Lab_06_Vector_Operations.pandoc.md

 The objective of this assignment is to identify areas for potential bike racks in the neighborhoods surround Temple University's Main Campus.
 These bike racks should be:

-1. Within 100 feet of the Philadelphia bike network
+1. Within 75 feet of the Philadelphia bike network
-2. Within 30 feet of a building
+2. Within 20 feet of a building
-3. Not within 200 feet of an existing bike rack.
+3. Not within 500 feet of an existing bike rack.
-4. An area between 100 and 900 square meters.
+4. An area between 300 and 1000 square feet.

 Use the following layers for this analysis: